bkranendonk/OpenStack-Docs/_posts/loadbalancers/2024-03-08-create-a-ssl-loadbalancer.md

 **Prerequisites**
  - The server certificate, intermediate certificates and private key are stored in the proper order in a single file on the OpenStack CLI server named 'certificate.pem'
- - openssl tooling installed on the OpenStack CLI server
+ - OpenSSL tooling installed on the OpenStack CLI server

 **Step 1**
 First make sure you have setup the OpenStack CLI and that you are able to